AKROGIS/PDS-Data-Management/README.md

 ### `ifsar_readmes`

-Contains documentation on the IFSAR update process as well as details to verify the contents of the PDS with all of the distribution disks from USGS.
+Contains documentation on the IfSAR update process as well as details to verify the contents of the PDS with all of the distribution disks from USGS.

-### `ifsar_readmes`
+### `ifsar_scripts`

-Scripts for processing ifsar submittals.
+Scripts for processing IfSAR submittals.
 See the IfSAR [Update Process](ifsar_readmes\Update%20Process.md) for details.
 This folder is no longer active as the last of the IfSAR data was received in January 2021.